 Kitchen: Floating Breakfast Bar

 For some reason, most architects and interior designers with whom I've spoken have advised against breakfast bars.
 I'm not sure if it's because they're considered out of fashion, or what; I've never gotten a satisfactory answer.
 I've always liked them, and I knew I'd have one since practically forever.
 (And my architect had no choice, since I was paying him to do what I wanted.)

 It went through only one design revision.
-Originally it was to be angled, such that it was parallel to the corner window, just for the sake of added visual interest.
-As I was laying out the kitchen framing, however, I realized it created an awkward corner space, and also stole some valuable counter space, so I switched to a right-angle affair, even though I felt it was a bit boring.
+Originally it was to be angled (below left), such that it was parallel to the corner window, just for the sake of added visual interest.
+As I was laying out the kitchen framing, however, I realized it created an awkward corner space, and also stole some valuable counter space, so I switched to a right-angle affair (below right), even though I felt it was just a bit boring.

 Devising a way to make it float occupied a fair bit of my time.
 I entertained the idea of ordering a custom-fabricated steel frame through a metalworking friend, but when I realized it would be incredibly heavy and challenging to install, I decided to "wing it" on my own.

 Construction began on 5 August 2016.
 Since the breakfast bar would be an integral part of the kitchen cabinets, I began by assembling a base for the cabinets, which runs the full length of the wall from the oven enclosure on the left all the way out to the first full-height window on the right.